CIS-566-Fall-2021/hw01-noisy-planet/README.md

 https://thebookofshaders.com/12/ -referenced books of shaders when tweaking my noise

-//I currently do not have a link because my gh-pages is not updating
+//I currently do not have a working link because my gh-pages is not updating
+//It only shows the original black square

 ![](images/planet1.png)